 Matt Haimovitz is helping the Minnesota Sinfonia celebrate its 25th anniversary season with a series of concerts Friday, Saturday and Sunday.
 Haimovitz was also Steve Staruch's guest Thursday afternoon.
 Listen to the full interview.

 The Minnesota Youth Symphonies' String Orchestra perform two South American Tangos.

 Kate An Hunter is a big-hearted veterinarian.
 Her playlist is full of large orchestral works.
 Music as large as many of the animals she treats.

 Steve Staruch welcomes Alison Young into the studio on Friday Favorites, where she reflects on her recent mountain-climbing attempt in Argentina.

-Imogen Cooper performs the Schubert Piano Sonata in c minor from a Frederic Chopin Society recital.
+Imogen Cooper performs the Schubert Piano Sonata in A major from a Frederic Chopin Society recital given last October.